No more outfield for Dee Gordon. If he remains a Mariner, he will play somewhere on the infield

 Dee Gordon wants to put his best foot forward for the Mariners in 2019.
 And that starts with a fixed toe

-The Mariners also announced that Chris Prieto will be the third-base coach next year, replacing Scott Brosius, who declined a contract to return.
+The Mariners also announced that Chris Prieto will be their third-base coach next year, replacing Scott Brosius, who declined a contract to return.

 “Perry is one of the most respected infield coaches in the game,” Mariners manager Scott Servais said in a press release.
 “I’m excited to add him to our coaching staff.
-He brings an impressive resume of having coached outstanding defensive seasons and Gold Glove winners.”
+He bringing gs an impressive resume of having coached outstanding defensive seasons and Gold Glove winners.”

 Hill said he never actually saw Gordon playing in the outfield for the Mariners this past season, Gordon’s first time ever playing that position in the big leagues.
 But Gordon moved back to the infield after Robinson Cano’s 80-game suspension for violating MLB’s joint drug and prevention and treatment program.